jyio/andbot/README.md

 	andbot sync
 	andbot mka bacon

 Remember to check [FatTire's tutorial][fattire] periodically to see if anything's changed.
 If you want, you could add these changes to `/andbot` yourself, or you could ask someone to do it for you.
+You might also find an updated /andbot within this very repository.

 ## Compatibility